Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 **Unnesting Decision:** Unlike some transforms that nest age data, this transform creates **one output entry per age** (unnested structure).
 Each entry has a single age with its associated data points.

 ### Step 4: Consolidation
-- Combines output entries from all processed files
+- Combines output entries from all processed effective_model_groups
 - Returns single list of all entries

 ## Key Assumptions